Neferneferuaten: Revised succession

+The numerous objects of Neferneferuaten in Tutankhamun's tomb are difficult to understand.
+Since Neferneferuaten was the direct predecessor of Tutankhamun, the latter should have been responsible for the former's burial.
+Reeves and van der Perre suggested that Neferneferuaten was originally buried at Amarna and later moved to Thebes by Tutankhamun and the new tomb might have been too small for all her funerary equipment and thus, the remaining objects were modified for Tutankhamun.
+However, I would rather propose that Tutankhamun did not give Neferneferuaten credit as his predecessor and did not bury her properly as king....Instead, the remaining unused funerary equipment prepared for her burial was eventually appropriated for Tutankhamun’s [own] burial.

+This archaeological evidence rather suggests this revised Eighteenth Dynasty chronology table below is closer to the truth since it agrees with the historical facts.

-Regardless of the order, Neferneferuaten's successor seems to have denied her a king's burial based on items originally inscribed with her name but utilised for the burial of Tutankhamun.
-In the reign of Horemheb, the reigns of the Amarna Period pharaohs from Akhenaten to Ay were expunged from history as these kings' total regnal years were assigned to Horemheb.
+Regardless of the order, Neferneferuaten's successor seems to have denied her a king's burial based on items originally inscribed with her name, but used for the burial of Tutankhamun.
+In the reign of Horemheb, the reigns of the Amarna Period kings from Akhenaten to Ay were expunged from history as these kings' total regnal years were assigned to Horemheb.
 The result is that 3,300 years later, scholars would have to piece together events and even resurrect the players bit by bit with the evidence sometimes limited to palimpsest.

-Manetho
+Manetho's Aegyptiaca

-Manetho was a priest in the time of the Ptolemies in the third century BC.
-His lost work Aegyptiaca (History of Egypt), now known only in fragmentary form from later writers quoting his work, is the sole ancient record available as a result of the suppression of the Amarna kings.
-Manetho's Epitome, a summary of his work, describes the late Eighteenth Dynasty succession as "Amenophis [Amenhotep III] for 30 years 10 months", then "his son Orus for 36 years 5 months".
-Orus is often seen as a corruption of the name Horemheb, with the length of the entire Amarna Period attributed to him, but others see Orus as Akhenaten.
-Next comes "his daughter Acencheres for 12 years 1 month then her brother Rathotis for 9 years".
-Acencheres is Ankhkheperure according to Gabolde, with a transcription error converting 2 years, 1 month into the 12 years, 1 month reported (Africanus and Eusebius cite 32 and 16 years for this person).
+Manetho was an Egyptian priest of the third century BC, in the early years of the Hellenistic period, a thousand years after the Amarna Period.
+His lost literary work Aegyptiaca (History of Egypt), written in Greek and now known only in fragmentary form from later writers claiming to quote his work, is the sole ancient record available.
+Because of the deliberate suppression of histories of the Amarna succession by rulers that followed, Manetho's Amarna Period sources were incomplete at best.

+Manetho's Epitome, a later epitome (summary) of his work,describes the late Eighteenth Dynasty succession as Orus or "Amenophis for 30 years 10 months."
+After Orus, who is most likely Amenhotep III, comes "his daughter Acencheres for 12 years 1 month then her brother Rathotis for 9 years".
+According to Marc Gabolde, Acencheres is Ankhkheperure with a transcription error converting 2 years, 1 month into the 12 years, 1 month reported (Africanus and Eusebius cite 32 and 16 years for this person).
+Akhenaten is not even mentioned in the most accurate 18th dynasty regnal list of the epitome of Aegyptiaca compiled by Josephus in Contra Apionem.
 Most agree that Rathotis refers to Tutankhamun; therefore, the succession order also supports Acencheres as Ankhkheperure.
-Inexplicably, Manetho states that Rathotis is followed by "his son Acencheres for 12 years 5 months, his son Acencheres II for 12 years 3 months", which demonstrates the limits to which Manetho may be relied upon.
+Manetho states that Rathotis is followed by "his son Acencheres for 12 years 5 months, his son Acencheres II for 12 years 3 months", which demonstrates the limits to which Manetho may be relied upon for accuracy about the Amarna Period.